42 at gymkhana

 daphnes private dining room

 A veteran of South Kensington, Daphne’s has been owned by Richard Caring since 1998.
-Many of the restaurateur’s signatures are there, from the Martin Brudnizki-designed decor – marble-topped bar, green leather furnishings and floral festoons – to the unpretentious Italian menu by head chef Michael Brown.
+Many of the restaurateur’s signatures are there, from the Martin Brudnizki-designed decor – marble-topped bar, green leather furnishings and floral festoons – to the unpretentious Italian menu by head chef Chris Dargavel.
 Long a neighbourhood favourite among the well-heeled residents of Kensington and Chelsea, Daphne’s pretty conservatory can host up to 32 guests for a seated meal or 50 standing guests for drinks and canapés and is the perfect backdrop for sophisticated celebrations.
 There is a retractable roof during summer and a roaring fire come winter.

 South London